 "What do you get for free?"
 This was the question that Bill Irwin, actor, clown and MacArthur 'Genius award' winner asked a small group of student clowns at San Francisco's world-renowned Circus Center.
 They looked puzzled.
 He went on to explain that performers are always trying to be someone … [Read more...] about What do you get for free?
-What are you saying before you open your mouth?
+Your body language is talking!

 You’re a company that needs to communicate your messages to an audience.
 These messages are key to achieving your business goals and increasing profitability.
 So how do you ensure that your audience listens to your story?
 Take a lesson from the movies!
 Theater is about telling stories.
 If you … [Read more...] about The Four Rules of Engagement: How to Create Trade Show Communication That Works

 Why is it that political ads are so successful (or obsessed) with pushing you away from the 'other candidate' instead of attracting you to their candidate?
 Neurology tells us that 'fear' has a more direct path to the brain than pleasure.
 For example, if we are walking through tall grass and see … [Read more...] about Pleasure or Pain (Me-me-me vs. Not-Them!)